Eidetic memory: Skepticism

-Skepticism about the existence of eidetic memory was fueled around 1970 by Charles Stromeyer, who studied his future wife, Elizabeth, who claimed that she could recall poetry written in a foreign language that she did not understand years after she had first seen the poem.
+Skepticism about the existence of eidetic memory was prompted around 1970 by Charles Stromeyer, who studied his future wife, Elizabeth, who claimed that she could recall poetry written in a foreign language that she did not understand years after she had first seen the poem.
 She also could seemingly recall random dot patterns with such fidelity as to combine two patterns from memory into a stereoscopic image.
 She remains the only person documented to have passed such a test.
 However, the methods used in the testing procedures could be considered questionable (especially given the extraordinary nature of the claims being made), as is the fact that the researcher married his subject.
-Additionally, the fact that the tests have never been repeated (Elizabeth has consistently refused to repeat them) raises further concerns for journalist Joshua Foer who pursued the case in a 2006 article in Slate magazine concentrating on cases of unconscious plagiarism, expanding the discussion in Moonwalking with Einstein to assert that, of the people rigorously scientifically tested, no one claiming to have long-term eidetic memory had this ability proven.
+Additionally, the fact that the tests have never been repeated raises further concerns for journalist Joshua Foer who pursued the case in a 2006 Slate magazine article.
+Foer concentrated on cases of unconscious plagiarism, expanding the discussion in Moonwalking with Einstein to assert that, of the people rigorously scientifically tested, no one claiming to have long-term eidetic memory had this ability proven.

 American cognitive scientist Marvin Minsky, in his book The Society of Mind (1988), considered reports of photographic memory to be an "unfounded myth", and that there is no scientific consensus regarding the nature, the proper definition, or even the very existence of eidetic imagery, even in children.

 Lilienfeld et al. stated: "Some psychologists believe that eidetic memory reflects an unusually long persistence of the iconic image in some lucky people".
 They added: "More recent evidence raises questions about whether any memories are truly photographic (Rothen, Meier & Ward, 2012).
 Eidetikers' memories are clearly remarkable, but they are rarely perfect.
 Their memories often contain minor errors, including information that was not present in the original visual stimulus.
 So even eidetic memory often appears to be reconstructive" (referring to the theory of memory recall known as reconstructive memory).

 Scientific skeptic author Brian Dunning reviewed the literature on the subject of both eidetic and photographic memory in 2016 and concluded that there is "a lack of compelling evidence that eidetic memory exists at all among healthy adults, and no evidence that photographic memory exists.
 But there's a common theme running through many of these research papers, and that's that the difference between ordinary memory and exceptional memory appears to be one of degree."